 Head of Level39 and Former Royal Marines Officer

 Featured on the BBC documentary ‘Situation Vacant’ (1994), Ben started his career serving with the Royal Marines for five years; eventually being promoted to the rank of Captain.
 Joining JP Morgan as an analyst, he worked in New York, London and the Middle East, before launching his first digital business in 2001.
-As the world’s first crowdfunding business, Bmycharity combined payments, social networking and data analytics, enabling 800,000 donors to deliver more than £50 million to UK charities.
+As the world’s first crowdfunding business, Bmycharity enabled 800,000 donors to deliver more than £50 million to UK charities.
 Since February 2016, as ‘ambassador’ for the Royal Navy and Heropreneurs, Ben has been the Head of Level39, supporting 200 high-growth technology companies who are transforming the security, productivity and reach of global financial services and other sectors.
-Ben holds the unbroken world record for endurance abseiling and is the winner of the Royal Navy Innovation Award.
+Most recently he became the Campaign Coordinator for GenieShares.

 Painter, Draftsman, Writer and Pioneer of East-West Dialogue in Art

-Haralampi G. Oroschakoff, born 1955, is an Austrian painter, draftsman and writer and is the offspring of an old, exiled Russian family.
+Haralampi G. Oroschakoff is an Austrian painter, draftsman and writer and is the offspring of an old, exiled Russian family.
 He lives and works in Berlin, Vienna and Cannes.
-Haralampi G. Oroschakoff is considered a pioneer of the East-West dialogue in art and a renewer of the reception of Eastern iconography in Western painting.
+Haralampi is considered a pioneer of the East-West dialogue in art and a renewer of the reception of Eastern iconography in Western painting.
 He attracted attention in the eighties with drawings, text collages, installations, and video performances.
 He has numerous exhibitions, lectureships and publications in the international culture industry since the early 1980s.
-Haralampi is the author of “Die Battenberg Affäre” and one of the authors of “Moskau-Berlin Stereogramme” (both Berlin Verlag).
+Haralampi is the author of 'Die Battenberg Affäre' and one of the authors of 'Moskau-Berlin Stereogramme'.

 Former TEDx Speaker, Author and the Real Slumdog Millionaire

 Admired across continents, Jillian Haslam’s life story has always had a peculiar way of capturing the attention and imagination of her audiences.
 Born to a British father in India, who chose not to return to England after India’s independence in 1947, she faced a bruising childhood of extreme poverty, malnutrition and disease, living through the deaths of four siblings and her mother, as well as some appalling instances of racist abuse.
-Now, Jillian is an entrepreneur, keynote speaker, trainer, philanthropist, and author of two books ('Indian.English.' and 'The Irrepressible Mind'), She currently runs six charities for various sectors of the underprivileged in India.
-Recently turned into a screenplay, her book, 'Indian.English.' is set to be turned Hollywood movie.
-Regularly featured in the media, including the BBC, ITV, Channel 5, The Independent, and The Telegraph, she has previously participated in several TEDx event as a speaker.
+Now, Jillian is an entrepreneur, keynote speaker, trainer, philanthropist, and author of two books, 'Indian.English.' and 'The Irrepressible Mind'.
+She currently runs six charities for various sectors of the underprivileged in India.
+She has previously participated in several TEDx events as a speaker.

 Author, Motivational Speaker and Expert on Menopause